Can I Get My Car License Disqualification Revoked?

 Transport for Sydney and Parramatta may refuse to renew your licence if you have surpassed your demerit point threshold or committed a severe speeding offence.
 The period when a licence may get denied is the same as applying for a licence suspension.
 The government will issue you a Notice of Refusal in this situation.

-A refusal notice is only given when you attend a service center and apply for a licence or licence renewal.
+A refusal notice is only given when you attend a service centre and apply for a licence or licence renewal.

 Penalties for repeatedly exceeding demerit point limit